eljefe303030/Melius/draft.md

 # Preamble
 Melius is a Starfield Wabbajack modlist originally based on [JaeDL's](https://next.nexusmods.com/profile/JaeDL?gameId=4187) excellent [Starborn Royalty](https://www.nexusmods.com/starfield/mods/6397) but now also has an optional profile based on [Ascension - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/6839).
 Main aim is to make the game as enjoyable as possible, whilst improving graphics, audio and adding quality of life mods.

-Stability and a list that works irrespective of whether you have the Shattered Space DLC and is performance friendly, are other key aims of this list.
+Stability, a list that works irrespective of whether you have the Shattered Space DLC and is performance friendly, are other key aims of this list.

 I created this list based on my personal preferences and I'm sharing this so others can have a modded version of Starfield, without having to spend the time I did trying out different mods and working out the load order etc. However, please be aware that this is my first Wabbajack list I have shared, I have tested this as much as possible but there is a risk this might not work for everyone.
 I will endeavour to provide support in fixing any teething issues but I am just one person who has a full time job and life outside of doing this.